-The appliance has to be set in such a way that it works correctly with the used concentric system.
-For that purpose, a restrictor slide is placed and/or an air inlet guide is removed.
-The conditions for application with wall terminal and roof terminal are provided in appendix 2, tables 4, 5 and 6.
+The appliance has to be set in such a way that it works correctly in combination with the used concentric system.
+For that purpose, a restrictor slide is placed and/or the air inlet guide is removed.
+The conditions for using a wall terminal and roof terminal can be found in appendix 2, tables 4, 5 and 6.

-This appliance is suitable for PowerVent.
-For more information, see the PowerVent installation manual.
+This appliance is suitable for PowerVent®.
+For more information, see the PowerVent® installation manual.